-Information by External Auditors to Central Bank.
-71. (1) The external auditor shall, after performing the audit Audit report.
+72. (1) The external auditor shall, after performing the audit, submit to the financial institution an audit report.

+Audit report.
-(2) A financial institution shall ensure that a report made under subsection (1) of this section is submitted to the Central Bank within three months after the close of its financial year.

-(3) A financial institution which contravenes subsection (2) of this section commits an offence and is liable on conviction to a fine of twenty currency points for each day exceeding the period prescribed in subsection (2) until submission of the report.

-(4) A financial institution shall provide the external auditor with a letter of assurance from management stating that they have disclosed all financial and other related transactions both off and on balance sheet including contingent liabilities and a copy of the letter shall be submitted to the Central Bank with the audit report.

-72. The auditor shall in every report on the financial institutions' audited annual financial statements which include a qualification, identify and quantify the matters for qualification where possible.
+- (2) A financial institution shall ensure that a report made under subsection (1) of this section is submitted to the Central Bank within three months after the close of its financial year. - (3) A financial institution which contravenes subsection (2) of this section commits an offence and is liable on conviction to a fine of twenty currency points for each day exceeding the period prescribed in subsection (2) until submission of the report. - (4) A financial institution shall provide the external auditor with a letter of assurance from management stating that they have disclosed all financial and other related transactions both off and on balance sheet including contingent liabilities and a copy of the letter shall be submitted to the Central Bank with the audit report. - 73.
+The auditor shall, in every report on the financial institutions' audited annual financial statements which include a qualification, identify and quantify the matters for qualification where possible.

-73. (1) The Central Bank may, if dissatisfied with the standard or quality or both of the audit, reject the audit report and call for a fresh audit at the expense of the financial institution concerned, the external auditor or both.

-(2) Where the Central Bank rejects an audit report, it may appoint an auditor for the financial institution and shall fix the remuneration to be paid to the auditor by that financial institution.

-74. The Central Bank shall, before annual accounts of a financial institution are finalized, dividends paid, and the capital requirements in sections 26 and 27 are met, require to be satisfied by the financial institution in respect of-